Application Performance Monitoring Tools Configuration

 2. Define the BMC_ADDITIONAL_JAVA_OPTIONS environment variable in the following location:

-Include another line with an export command for the defined variable.
+Add another line with a setenv or export command command for the defined variable.

 • The value of the BMC_ADDITIONAL_JAVA_OPTIONS must contain arguments for all parameters required by your APM tool.

-• Use a : to separate the -javaagent argument from its value.
-On Windows, enclose the value in ".
+• Use a : (colon character) to separate the -javaagent argument from its value.
+On Windows, enclose the value in " (quotation marks).

-• For all other arguments, begin the definition with -D and use an = to separate the parameter from its value.
+• For all other arguments, prefix the definition with ‑D and use an = to separate the parameter from its value.

 • For the parameter that specifies the service or process to monitor, set the following value: